orangegirl85/udacity_p4_game_design/README.md

     - Path: 'game/user/{user_name}'
     - Method: GET
     - Parameters: user_name
-    - Returns: ScoreForms with all the games the user had played and if he won or lost.
+    - Returns: GameForms with all the active games the user is playing.
-    - Description: Returns all the games the user had played and if he won or lost.
+    - Description: Returns all the active games the user is playing.

  - **get_user_rankings**
     - Path: 'user/ranking'